-Protection of Landscape Setting
+Policy HPE5 Protection of Landscape Setting

-- A. The landscape setting of the village will be protected.
-Any proposed development should not detract from the key landscape features identified within the Hatfield Peverel Local Landscape Character Assessment (produced in 2015 and updated in November 2022) and the views identified on Map 13.5 and described in Table 13.3 showing landscape setting. - B. Development proposals located within an area identified as an important view should demonstrate the impact of the development on the surrounding landscape.
+A. The landscape setting of the village will be protected.
+Any proposed development should not detract from the key landscape features of the views identified on Map 13.5 Important Views and described in Table 13.3 Important Views showing landscape setting.

+B. Development proposals located within an area identified as an important view should demonstrate the impact of the development on the surrounding landscape.

-- 13.6.1 The Hatfield Peverel Local Landscape Character Assessment (produced in 2015 and updated in November 2022) presents an assessment of the landscape character and sensitivity of the landscape character, and identified a number of key local characteristics to be protected and enhanced.
-The residents of Hatfield Peverel seek to protect the landscape settings identified within the updated Landscape Character Assessment and value the intrinsic beauty of the countryside.
-The engagement process highlighted a desire to protect the rural landscape setting of the built area of the Parish.
+- 13.6.1 The engagement process highlighted a desire to protect the rural landscape setting of the built area of the Parish.
 The Residents Survey asked which views best demonstrated this feature.
 A photographic competition allowed residents to identify and vote on views taken of the Parish, and a village walkabout helped identify special views for inclusion in this policy along with photographs taken by residents. - 13.6.2 The views south and west towards Danbury were noted as being the most aesthetically pleasing.
 Residents also felt that views to the north and east were important in accentuating the rural feel of the outer Parish around the built areas and that erosion of these by development within the Parish or from neighbouring settlements could threaten the landscape setting in those areas.